35 Eco-Friendly Products Available on Amazon

 Stock up on these green items

 April is Earth Month, and there are all sorts of little ways you can help the environment.
 Buying these eco-friendly products as an alternative to what you use all the time can set you well on your way to a greener life and a happier planet.
+If you want to live an even more eco-friendly lifestyle check out these sustainable clothing brands and the best eco-friendly gifts.
 Need more incentive?
 These 50 photos show how much earth still needs our help.

 Made from (you guessed it) bamboo, these Layla Sleep sheets are breathable, odor-resistant, and temperature-regulating—really everything you could ask for from a set of sheets!
 Because of bamboo’s quick-growing speed, it can be harvested several times a year, not to mention it uses far, far less water than cotton production.
 After you have updated your bedsheets, give the rest of your home an update (and a quick tidy) with these green cleaning products recommended by professional house cleaners.

 What is Kapok?
 Well, you’re about to find out.
 These fibers come from the seeds of Indonesia’s Kapok trees, and it’s responsibly sourced without pollution-producing machinery.
 The pillows combine these fibers with memory foam to create a unique sleep experience—and you’ll sleep better knowing that your pillow’s good for the planet!
 Watch out for these “eco-friendly” habits that are actually worse for the earth.

 Big with celebrities, Blu & Blue is a children’s clothing line with fashion-forward styles.
 “Do what is right, not what is easy nor what is popular” is the philosophy of the company, which carries over into its eco-friendly products.
 The items are free of lead, phthalates, and chemical flame retardants.
 Blu & Blue also uses an in-house eco-friendly washing facility, and all of the buttons are nickel-free.
 These clothes are known for a comfortable fit, butter-soft texture, and long-lasting colors.

 Plant-based trash bags